Google changed its privacy policy: Does the tech giant now use all your data to train its AI?

 Conclusion

 The best option if you do not want your data scraped, yourself being profiled and bombarded with targeted ads is to choose privacy.
-Today, there are a lot of privacy-first alternatives available online.
+Instead of falling for the privacy washing of Big Tech, you can choose from a lot of privacy-first alternatives.

-By choosing privacy, you can get away from Big Tech and their abuse of your data.
+By turning on privacy, you can get away from Big Tech and their abuse of your data.
 Remember: Free is not free on the internet!

 Google trains AI with your free data.
 Remember: If it's free, you are the product